tellerj/ollama-stack/project-plan/02-architecture-and-structure.md

 ### 2.1.
 Module Responsibilities

 - **`main.py`**: The main entry point of the application.
-It uses `typer` to construct the CLI, register commands, and handle global options like `--verbose`.
-It is also responsible for executing pre-flight checks (e.g., loading configuration, verifying the Docker environment) before dispatching to a specific command.
+It is responsible for:
+    - Initializing a single `AppContext` instance.
+    - Using `typer` to construct the CLI and register commands.
+    - Handling global options and passing the `AppContext` to all command functions.

+- **`context.py`**: Defines the `AppContext` class.
+This class acts as a central container for the application's runtime state.
+It is responsible for:
+    - Loading and holding the configuration object from `config.py`.
+    - Initializing and holding the `DockerClient` instance.
+    - Initializing and holding the `Display` handler instance.

+- **`display.py`**: The single source of truth for all user-facing output.
+This module abstracts the `rich` library to ensure a consistent look and feel across the entire application.
+It provides methods like `display.success()`, `display.error()`, `display.table()`, etc. It is the only module that should directly import `rich`.

 - **`config.py`**: The interface for all persistent configuration and state.
     - **Reads/Writes `.ollama-stack.json`**: Manages the application's internal state.